daronphang/coding_resources/javascript/react/states/context_api.md

 ## Basics:
 State management library built into React to solve props drilling.
+Provides a way to pass data through component tree without having to pass props down manually at every level.
+Designed to share data that can be considered "global" for a tree of React components such as current authenticated user, theme, or preferred language.
 Need create context, consumer and provider.

 ### Consumer:
 Consumer is where the stored information ends up.
 It can request data via the provider and manipulate the central store.